ari7/redux-blank/README.md

 # Redux Blank

-Minimal Redux app created with [create-react-app].
+A blank Redux app powered by [react-scripts].

 ## Usage